What is travel disruption insurance and what does it cover?

-You might not need travel disruption insurance, but it depends how you book your trip.
+You might not need travel disruption insurance, but it depends on how you book your trip.

 The disruption must be caused by an event outside of your control, of which you are not already aware when you book your holiday.
-It must also affect your plans through missed departures, delays, or being forced to abandon, cut short or even extend your trip because you can’t get home.
+It must also affect your plans through missed departures, delays, or being forced to abandon, cut short, or even extend your trip because you can’t get home.
+Examples include: